itslynett/read.me/README.md

 👋 Hey there, I’m Lynett Maina! 💡

-🌐 Cybersecurity Strategist | 💻 Front-End Alchemist | 🌱 Tech Visionary
+🌐 Cybersecurity Strategist | 💻 Full-stack  Alchemist | 🌱 Tech Visionary
 I'm Lynett, and I’m mastering the art and science of Web Development and Cyber Threat Intelligence at USIU, Africa.
 My journey?
 It’s all about creating a digital world that’s secure, innovative, and visually stunning.
 Every line of code, every script, every design choice—it all serves a purpose.

 "I’m not just coding; I’m crafting a future-proof digital experience."